jontg/nexx-garage-sdk/README.md

 const result = await client.open(firstDevice.DeviceId);
 ```

-## How to find the client_id and device_token?
+## How to find the client_id?

 You will need to use an HTTP Proxy like https://www.charlesproxy.com/ to find your
-`client_id` and `device_token`.
+`client_id`.
 Follow the instructions [here](https://www.charlesproxy.com/documentation/using-charles/ssl-certificates/) for whatever device you are using.

 When you log in, there is a POST request to identity-api.simpaltek.com/token.
-This will have the `client_id` and `device_token` in the request body.
+This will have the `client_id` in the request body.